bavc/bavc-resources/docs/Workflow Documentation/Services/cleaningDecks.md

+---
+layout: page
+title: Cleaning Decks
+parent: Services
+---

 # Cleaning Decks
     - Ensure deck is powered off
     - Moisten a cloth with alcohol
     - Clean entire tape path, making sure that all points of contact with tape are wiped clean
     - Hold the cloth with gentle pressure against the side of tape drum and rotate the drum, cleaning heads
     - Clean edges of tape path and area between heads (though not heads themselves) with cotton-tipped applicators moistened with alcohol